wobbrock/multpois/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This release (0.3.1) is just a patch:
+* This release (0.3.2) is just a patch:

-* Updated data and examples to set the levels of responses with "yes", "no", and "maybe" categories so they show in that order.
-Same for the icecream data to sort by "vanilla", "chocolate", and "strawberry", and seasons to be "fall", "winter", "spring", and "summer".
+* Added \donttest{} directives around slow-running examples involving the ws3 and icecream data sets, and the glmer.mp.con() function.